grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/_index.md

 ## eBPF using Grafana Alloy

-The Grafana Alloy is a lightweight, all-in-one collector that can collect, transform, and ship observability data.
+Grafana Alloy is a lightweight, all-in-one collector that can collect, transform, and ship observability data.
-For profiling, Grafana Alloy can be configured to collect eBPF profiles and send them to Pyroscope.
+For profiling, Alloy can be configured to collect eBPF profiles and send them to Pyroscope.

-This section contains instructions for installing and configuring Grafana Alloy to collect eBPF profiles.
+This section contains instructions for installing and configuring Alloy to collect eBPF profiles.
 For more information about Alloy itself, refer to the [Grafana Alloy documentation](https://grafana.com/docs/alloy/<ALLOY_VERSION>/).

 [troubleshooting]: /docs/alloy/<ALLOY_VERSION>/reference/components/pyroscope/pyroscope.ebpf/#troubleshooting-unknown-symbols